Dear fellow Canadian/American settlers : )

 - Dodem Kanonhsa’ http://dodemkanonhsa.ca/

-The beautiful Dodem Kanonhsa' ('Clan Lodge') generously offers some events that are open to the public.
-Some inspiring workshops include: Awareness 101 Education Session, Tobacco & Cedar Teachings, Sweetgrass & Sage Teachings, Diane Hill’s “Fostering Emergence of the Good Mind" Workshop, Moon Teachings, among others.
+Dodem Kanonhsa' ('Clan Lodge') Cultural Facility generously offers some events open to the public.
+Some inspiring workshops included: Awareness 101 Education Session, Tobacco & Cedar Teachings, Sweetgrass & Sage Teachings, Diane Hill’s “Fostering Emergence of the Good Mind" Workshop, Moon Teachings, among others.

 - BOOKS/Reading: Some reading I found to be very illuminating and recommend: